dennism501/graphy-react-interview/README.md

 * I would love to get this in front of a user to confirm the UX of editing/deleting/usage.
 * Handle implementations on graphs and more "real world" use cases.
 * Improve how long pieces of text get handled inside the annotations
-* Would add rich text editing (ability to write in Markdown)
+* Add rich text editing (ability to write in Markdown)
-* Componentise the annotations component in a more re-usable way, i.e. expand of the Annotations API:
+* Make the annotations component more re-usable, i.e. expansion of the Annotations API:
   * Ability to choose from a predesigned subset of Markers
   * Ability to supply a custom Marker
   * Custom callbacks for different events
 * The annotations do not persist between page loads.
 Would like to add persistence to localstorage (so that if the API request to save the annotations fails, the user doesn't lose their annotations)
-* Handle collision of bounding box (i.e. the browser viewport)
+* Handle collision of bounding/parent container (i.e. the browser viewport)
-* Much better touch screen support and UX
+* Improve the touch screen support and UX
 * Think about whether using a state managment library makes sense for this (i.e. Redux)
 * Think about using React Hooks and Context to simplify implementation
-* Seperate the management of annotations (`annotationStore`) and the rendering of annotations into individual an class (for management of annotations) and functional components, to simplify the annotations.js code
+* Seperate the management of annotations (`annotationStore`) and the rendering of annotations into a 'Annotation manager' class (for management of annotations) and functional components, to simplify the annotations.js code

 ### Local setup